 There are no clear guidelines for what constitutes a low-carbohydrate diet.
-Typically, they start with a very-low-carb phase, restricting you to 20 to 50 grams a day for at least two weeks to kick-start fat burning.
+Typically, though, this type of diet will start with a very-low-carb phase, restricting you to 20 to 50 grams a day for at least two weeks, to kickstart fat burning.
 Then, carbs are increased so that you continue to lose, but they're limited to no more than 150 grams a day.

-To keep carb intake low, you're eating mostly carb-free protein foods such as meat, poultry, eggs and seafood, along with low-carb veggies such as spinach, lettuce, broccoli, green beans, mushrooms, asparagus and peppers.
-Cheese, fats such as butter and oil and low-carb fruits such as avocados, pumpkin and olives are also allowed.
+To keep carb intake low, you'll be eating mostly carb-free protein foods such as meat, poultry, eggs and seafood, along with low-carb veggies such as spinach, lettuce, broccoli, green beans, mushrooms, asparagus and peppers.

 Weight Watchers SmartPoints

-Instead of calories, you count points when following Weight Watchers.
-The current point system is called SmartPoints.
+Instead of calories, you count points on Weight Watchers — and the current system is called SmartPoints.
 Foods are assigned a point value based on calories, protein, saturated fat and sugar content.
-The goal of the SmartPoints system is to encourage you to eat more lean protein, fruits and vegetables and less sugar and saturated fat.
+The goal of this system is to encourage you to eat more lean protein, fruits and vegetables and less sugar and saturated fat.

 Tips for Making Your Weight Watchers Plan Low-Carb

-Combining both the low-carb diet and Weight Watchers point system might help you restrict carbs for fat burning while teaching you how to control portions, make healthier protein choices and eat more veggies.
+Combining a low-carb diet with the Weight Watchers point system might help you restrict carbs for fat burning, while teaching you how to control portions, make healthier protein choices and eat more veggies.
 To keep things simple for meal planning, use the low-carb guidelines when selecting foods, and then assign the Weight Watchers points as appropriate.